benahm/Salesforce-Profiles-Deployment/README.md

 ### 3. Substract metadatas

-Substract the Source list from the Target list
+Substract the Source list from the Target list for :

+* DataCategoryGroup
+* StandardField
+* CustomField
+* RecordType
+* CustomTab
+* UserPermission

 ### 4. Generate the package xml